First dance suggestions for a harmonious and nonviolent wedding dance experience

 If it is becoming unbearable, you should talk to your wedding dance choreographer (who is also your dance lawyer, dance policeman, dance doctor and dance instructor!)

-We discourage using fog because during the dance the audience will be unable to see the couple.
+We discourage using fog because, during the dance, the audience will not see the couple.

-Banquet halls may sometimes wish to surprise couples by introducing artificial fog during the dance without first consulting the dancers.
+Banquet halls may surprise couples by introducing artificial fog during the dance without first consulting the dancers.
 Be sure to let them know in advance if this is something you definitely do or do not want on your wedding day.